ujwal-akare/3scale_toolbox/docs/plugins.md

 ```

 A few things worth highlighting:
-- Your module must be extend the *ThreeScaleToolbox::Command* module.
+- Your module must include the *ThreeScaleToolbox::Command* module.
 It allows your command to be added to the CLI command tree.
 - You must implement the `command` module function and return an instance of `Cri::Command` from [cri](https://github.com/ddfreyne/cri)
 - Add your subcommand to `3scale` CLI command tree by calling the parent command's module's `add_subcommand` method.